iamsorenl/iamsorenl/README.md

 ### What's up! 🤙

 - 🎓 I'm a Natural Language Processing Graduate Student at UCSC
-- 🔭 I’m seeking New Grad Opportunities starting in 2026
-- 🌱 I’m currently learning about leveraging LLMs to build complex multi-modal agentic pipelines
+- 🐋 I’m currently building and testing AI models and tools at Gray Whale AI
 - 🤝 I’m looking to make new connections
 - 📫 How to reach me: iamsorenl@gmail.com
 - 🏷️ Pronouns: he/him/his